EstherOkolie/Fashion-store-analysis/README.md

 ### Fashion Retail Sales Analysis

-This project analyzes sales performance for a multi-brand fashion retail store using transactional order and product data.
-The goal is to identify key revenue drivers, demand patterns across brands and categories, and assess the impact of discounting on pricing efficiency and profitability.
+For this project I analyzed sales performance for a multi-brand fashion retail store using transactional order and product data.
+The goal was to identify key revenue drivers, demand patterns across brands and categories, and assess the impact of discounting on pricing efficiency and profitability.

 Key focus areas: